lanl/PLEIADES/docs/examples.rst

     density_unit = g/cm3
     ignore = false

 This file contains the information for one isotope.
 There can be multiple isotopes in the file where the information for each isotope is contained in separate sections, and the section names can be arbitrary, but unique.
-If any of the given fields are not listed, then defualt values are used.
+If any of the given fields are not listed, then default values are used.

 * ```name = U-238```: The name of the isotope, should be in the form of ```element-massNumber```
 * ```thickness = 0.01``` : The thickness of the sample